yoav-klein/terraform/aws/configurations/eks/addons/README.md

 ```

 ### Run the demo application
+This creates a PersistentVolumeClaim, which will dynamically provision a EBS volume in our AWS account.
+Also, we create 2 pods which use this PersistentVolumeClaim: `write-app`, which writes to the volume,
+and `read-pod` which reads from it.

 ```
 $ kubectl apply -f demo/
 ```

-This uploads a file to the S3 bucket, and creates the pod with the ServiceAccount
-who will have permissions to the bucket.

-### Test
-Wait a minute for the pod to start, and then
+wait a minute for the pods to run.
+Then, check if you see what's written by the `write-app` using the `read-app`:
-Run
 ```
-$ test
+$ kubectl exec read-app -- cat /data/out.txt
 ```

-This will have the pod accessing the S3 bucket.